act-rules/act-rules.github.io/_rules/descriptive-link-5effbb.md

 #### Passed Example 6

-The context provided by the table header and the [accessible name][] (from the link's text) describe the purpose of the links.
+The [programmatically determined context][] (provided by the table header [assigned](https://html.spec.whatwg.org/multipage/tables.html#algorithm-for-assigning-header-cells) to the cell containing the link) and the [accessible name][] (from the link's text) describe the purpose of the links.

 ```html
 <table>